IBM/aspera-cli/docs/README.md

 ascli aoc admin ats access_key create @json:'{"storage":{"type":"ibm-s3","bucket":"mybucket","credentials":{"access_key_id":"mykey","secret_access_key":"mysecret"},"path":"/"}}' --cloud=softlayer --region=eu-de
 ```

-Once executed, the access key `id` and `secret`, randomly generated by the Node API, is displayed.
+Once executed, the access key `id` and `secret`, randomly generated by the Node API, are displayed.

 > [!NOTE]
-> Once returned by the API, the secret will not be available anymore, so store this preciously.
+> Once returned by the API, the secret will not be available anymore, so store it securely.
 > ATS secrets can only be reset by asking IBM support.

 - Create the AoC node resource